Library of Congress: 1800–1851: Origin and Jefferson's contribution

-Within a month, Thomas Jefferson offered to sell his large personal library as a replacement.
-Congress accepted his offer in January 1815, appropriating $23,950 to purchase his 6,487 books.
-Some members of the House of Representatives opposed the outright purchase, including New Hampshire representative Daniel Webster.
-He wanted to return "all books of an atheistical, irreligious, and immoral tendency".
+Within a month, Jefferson offered to sell his large personal library as a replacement.
+He had reconstituted his own collection after losing part of it to a fire.
+Congress accepted the offer in January 1815, appropriating $23,950 to purchase his 6,487 books.
+Some House members, including New Hampshire representative Daniel Webster, opposed the purchase, wanting to exclude "books of an atheistical, irreligious, and immoral tendency".

-Jefferson had spent 50 years accumulating a wide variety of books in several languages, and on subjects such as philosophy, history, law, religion, architecture, travel, natural sciences, mathematics, studies of classical Greece and Rome, modern inventions, hot air balloons, music, submarines, fossils, agriculture, and meteorology.
-He had also collected books on topics not normally viewed as part of a legislative library, such as cookbooks.
-But, he believed that all subjects had a place in the Library of Congress.
-He remarked:
+Jefferson's collection, gathered over 50 years, covered various subjects and languages, including topics not typically found in a legislative library.
+He believed all subjects had a place in the Library of Congress, stating:

 I do not know that it contains any branch of science which Congress would wish to exclude from their collection; there is, in fact, no subject to which a Member of Congress may not have occasion to refer.

-Jefferson's collection was unique in that it was the working collection of a scholar, not a gentleman's collection for display.
-With the addition of his collection, which doubled the size of the original library, the Library of Congress was transformed from a specialist's library to a more general one.
-His original collection was organized into a scheme based on Francis Bacon's organization of knowledge.
-Specifically, Jefferson had grouped his books into Memory, Reason, and Imagination, and broke them into 44 more subdivisions.
-The library followed Jefferson's organization scheme until the late 19th century, when librarian Herbert Putnam began work on a more flexible Library of Congress Classification structure.
-This now applies to more than 138 million items.
+Jefferson's library was a working collection for a scholar, not for display.
+It doubled the size of the original library, transforming it from a specialist's library to a more general one.
+He organized his books based on Francis Bacon's organization of knowledge, grouping them into Memory, Reason, and Imagination with 44 subdivisions.
+The library used this scheme until the late 19th century when librarian Herbert Putnam introduced the Library of Congress Classification, now applying to over 138 million items.

+A February 24, 1824, report from the Committee of Ways and Means recommended a $5,000 appropriation for the Library of Congress, noting the need to improve its collections in "Law, Politics, Commerce, History, and Geography," which were crucial for Congress.